czottmann/render-claude-context/README.md

 But I switch agents quite a bit, and it's cumbersome to copy and paste my rules and guidelines around.

-So in order to streamline my dev environment, I decided to keep only my `CLAUDE.md`'s in order, and make Gemini and opencode play ball. **Now I only have to set up context once (for Claude) – and have the other agents reuse it without me having to jump through hoops.**
+So in order to streamline my dev environment, I decided to keep only my `CLAUDE.md`'s in order, and make Crush, Gemini, and opencode play ball. **Now I only have to set up context once (for Claude) – and have the other agents reuse it without me having to jump through hoops.**

 ## Showcase